 The rest of the celebrations took place in the nicest wedding marquee I’ve seen.
 Big enough to accommodate all 130 of today’s wedding party, with space for a decent sized dance floor and snazzy sofa seating and bar area, this wasn’t your run-of-the-mill marquee!
 I loved taking photos of the speeches, shooting lots of natural expressions of everyone enjoying themselves.

-It was dark by the time the evening celebrations started, and there was time for me to capture a few photos of the newly-weds in and around the church, just using a single off-camera flash for dramatic lighting.
+It was dark by the time the evening celebrations started, and there was time for me to shoot a few creative pictures of the newly-weds in and around the church, just using a single off-camera flash for dramatic lighting.

-My day ended with coverage of the newly-weds cutting their cake, followed by the first few dances.
+I ended my coverage of this marvellous wedding day by photographing the newly-weds cutting their wedding cake, followed by ceilidh dancing.
 I usually stay until the end of the first three dances, however, the atmosphere was brilliant and I was getting some really good photos, so I ended up staying until the end of the fifth or sixth dance!

 An amazing Dunglass Estate wedding day – it’s such a beautiful venue.
 Congratulations to Katie and Tom!

-I’d like to share a few of my favourite photos from this Dunglass Estate wedding day.
-Enjoy!
+Some of my favourite images from this Dunglass Estate wedding day are shared below.